Sources: Group Of Women Embroiled In Sacramento Catholic School OnlyFans Scandal

 SACRAMENTO (CBS13) – Sources tell CBS13 a Sacramento mom, Crystal Jackson, known as “The Real Mrs. Poindexter” online, is part of a group of Sacramento women who sell sexual content online.

 At least three other women appear nude on her OnlyFans account, a subscription service where content creators can earn money from fans who sign up to view their content.
-Two show their faces, but one hides their identity.READ MORE: Marysville Family Grieves The Loss Of Loved One's Unborn Child Following Car Crash
+Two show their faces, but one hides their identity.READ MORE: Police: Woman Stole Skid-Steer Loader From Downtown Sacramento Construction Site

 Jackson said her account generates up to $150,000 a month.